Giving birth to her first child proved to be a traumatic, life-altering experience for Edith Saldana.

 Edith learned that not only could she complete her classes in as few as 16 weeks at U.S. Colleges (including 80 hours of real-world experience during her externship), but she would still have time during the week to be a mom.
 Having a mix of online classes along with in-person lab work, she said, added another level of flexibility to her schedule.

-Having a teacher like Clinical Medical Assistant instructor Marbella Lenehan, Edith added, helped ensure she absorbed the lessons and procedures taught in each and every class.
+Having a teacher like the Medical Assistant Program instructor Marbella Lenehan, Edith added, helped ensure she absorbed the lessons and procedures taught in each and every class.

 “I will forever be grateful for Ms. Lenehan,” Edith said.
 “She was amazing.
 She never left us with any doubt.
 Before class, emails, text messages … there was never a time when she wasn’t available.
 It was such a great benefit.
 She cared.
 She showed that she cared so much, and it was nice to have that there.”